Ireland had to dig deep to scrape a 19 – 17 win against Australia in the thrilling WRWC2017 Pool C game at UCD Bowl, Dublin on Wednesday evening.

 That’s how it stayed until the break but the warning signs were flashing for Ireland as they struggled in the scrum and I don’t think they executed a single move out wide without the ball ending up on the ground.

 By the end of the third quarter Australia were ahead after they took the Irish pack on head to head.
 A concerted attack finished with Shannon Parry bundling over close to the posts.
 Crucially, the comparatively simple, conversion was missed.

-Ireland regrouped and quick tries by replacements Ciara Griffin and Sophie Spence, the first converted by Stapleton, saw Ireland build a nine point lead by the 70th minute but there was still more drama to come in this tense encounter!
+Ireland regrouped and quick tries by replacements Griffin and Spence, the first converted by Stapleton, saw Ireland build a nine point lead by the 70th minute but there was still more drama to come in this tense encounter!

 Australia’s pack responded almost immediately and punched straight up the middle for impressive prop Hilisha Samoa to barge over.
 Replacement Ashleigh Hewson completed the conversion and it was back to a two point game with seven minutes remaining.

-Ireland did well to maintain possession for the remaining minutes, Nora Stapleton kicking the ball dead on full time to record a memorable, if somewhat fortunate, win for the home side.
+Ireland did well to maintain possession for the remaining minutes, Stapleton kicking the ball dead on full time to record a memorable, if somewhat fortunate, win for the home side.

 Ireland: Hannah Tyrrell, Eimear Considine, Jenny Murphy, Sene Naoupu, Alison Miller, Nora Stapleton, Larissa Muldoon, Lindsay Peat, Cliodhna Moloney, Ailis Egan, Paula Fitzpatrick, Marie Louise Reilly, Ashleigh Baxter, Claire Molloy, Heather O’Brien.
 Replacements: Leah Lyons, Ruth O’Reilly, Ciara O’Connor, Sophie Spence, Ciara Griffin, Nicole Cronin, Katie Fitzhenry, Mairead Coyne.